 People may face unique issues when it comes to substance use, as a result of both sex and gender.
 Sex differences result from biological factors, such as sex chromosomes and hormones, while gender differences are based on culturally defined roles for men and women, as well as those who do not identify with either category.
 Gender roles influence how people perceive themselves and how they interact with others.1,2 Sex and gender can also interact with each other to create even more complex differences among people.
 While the NIH is working to strengthen research on sex/gender differences across domains of health, current evidence is limited; for the purpose of this report, male and female subjects identify as such across both sex and gender.

 Examples of Sex and Gender Influences in Smoking Cessation

-Despite the many differences between men and women, for many years most animal and human research has traditionally used male subjects.
-To find out more about sex and gender differences to inform better treatment approaches, federal agencies have developed guidelines to promote the inclusion of women in research (NIH, 2001; Clayton & Collins, 2014).
-(See The Importance of Including Women in Research)
+Despite the many differences between men and women, for many years most animal and human research has traditionally used male participants.
+To find out more about sex and gender differences to inform better treatment approaches, federal agencies have developed guidelines to promote the inclusion of women and analyses of sex and gender differences in research.11,12 (See The Importance of Including Women in Research)

 Cite this article

 NIDA.
-(2016, September 20).
+(2018, July 12).
 Substance Use in Women.
 Retrieved from https://www.drugabuse.gov/publications/research-reports/substance-use-in-women

 This series of reports simplifies the science of research findings for the educated lay public, legislators, educational groups, and practitioners.
 The series reports on research findings of national interest.